imdhruv99/Django-Vue-ToDo-App/README.md

 # Django-Vue-ToDo-App

-- Task App Implementation using Django as BackEnd and Vue.js as FrontEnd.
+- ToDO App Implementation using Django as BackEnd and Vue.js as FrontEnd.

 ### Django Modules